sanjey-06/CodeStride-AI/README.md

-# CodeStride 📚⚡
+# CodeStride AI 📚⚡

-CodeStride is an **AI-powered gamified self-learning app** built with Kotlin + Jetpack Compose + Firebase.
+CodeStride AI is an **AI-powered gamified self-learning app** built with Kotlin + Jetpack Compose + Firebase.
 It helps learners stay consistent by providing roadmaps, quizzes, streaks, and an AI chatbot assistant.

 ---